rcapillon/3DFEM/example scripts/README.md

 # Example scripts

-Script files should be placed in the same folder as *classes.py* and *functions.py*.
+Example script files should be placed in ./3DFEM/ before being executed.